 There are a few tricky things with SVG arrows.

-The marker contains the color.
-It's the fill color in the marker that draws the arrowhead, whereas it's the stroke color in the path that draws the tail.
-This has long been recognized as a problem, as seen in this discussion[21] suggesting that there might be a solution in svg 2.
-Also see this article[22] about styling <use> elements, although I don't think that solves the problem with arrowheads, because we both need fill to be none on the arrow and fill to be non-none on the arrowhead.
-Workaround: generate a new marker for each color :-( (Firefox has support for this SVG 2 feature but Chrome does not, so I don't use it)
+color in the path that draws the tail.
+This has long been recognized as a problem, as seen in this discussion[22] suggesting that there might be a solution in svg 2.
+Also see this article[23] about styling <use>

-The id is unique per page.
-If you have multiple <svg> elements, the id has to be unique across all of them.
+has to be unique across all of them.
 It's not per svg.
-Workaround: generate a new id for each svg :-( if you need them to be different in each diagram.
+Workaround: generate a new id

-To apply alpha, use opacity instead of fill-opacity!
-See this stackoverflow answer[23].
+To apply alpha, use opacity

 1.7.2.
-Canvas
+Canvas#

 I wrote this function a long time ago, for Flash, and have continued using and tweaking it with my Canvas-based projects.